LinuxBozo/jsonresume-theme-kendall/README.md

 ## Usage

 To first get started with this JSONResume theme, you'll need to have the JSONResume CLI installed.
 If you haven't already install it with `npm install -g resume-cli`.
-If this doesn't work, try `sudo npm install -g resume-cli`.
+If this doesn't work, try `npm install -g resume-cli`.

 After this, you can get your resume.json ready by typing `resume init`.
 After hitting enter, your resume will be initialized and you can edit it and fill in the neccessary fields.
 Check out [the official resume-schema repository](https://github.com/jsonresume/resume-schema) for more information on filling these fields.